BATCH-4-Devops/Online-Learning-Management-System/README.md

 * Pre Condition:

-1. User should have an active Email ID with Shopping website.
+1. User should have an active Email ID with Learning website.

 * Input: